Intakhar-Ahmad/NeuroMyelin-G-Ratio-Analysis-Toolkit/README.md

 🚀 Getting Started

-Option 1: Already have Python installed?
+Option 1: Already have Python installed? download 'To run using a pre-installed Python IDE.zip'

 Simply run the main.py file to launch the application.
 Before starting, make sure to read the Read_Me_First document included in the zipped folder.